Navigating the Challenges of AI-Generated Image Detection in the Wild: What Truly Matters?: Introduction

-\item \textbf{Cropping methods}: Pre-processing methods play a crucial role in ensuring that models can handle input data effectively, as most require a standard input size.
-With image resolutions increasing drastically and resizing no longer being a common approach—due to its tendency to erase subtle high-frequency traces left by the generation process—cropping becomes essential~\cite{konstantinidou2025texturecropenhancingsyntheticimage, karageorgiou2024anyresolutionaigeneratedimagedetection}.
-By segmenting the image into smaller regions, models can analyze these crops individually, enabling them to focus on localized details that may carry important information about the presence of synthetic artifacts.
+\item \textbf{Pre-processing methods}: These play a crucial role in ensuring that models can handle input data efficiently, as popular computer vision models, like convolutional neural networks~\cite{krizhevsky2012imagenet} and vision transformers~\cite{dosovitskiy2020image}, scale quadratically with image size.
+Instead of the typical 224 $\times$ 224 image size, images in the wild can be several megapixels large.
+With resizing being considered detrimental for AID—due to its tendency to erase subtle high-frequency traces left by the generation process—cropping techniques become essential~\cite{konstantinidou2025texturecropenhancingsyntheticimage, karageorgiou2024anyresolutionaigeneratedimagedetection}.
+By cropping images into smaller parts through a function $\mathcal{C}(x)$, models can analyze the parts individually and focus on localized details that may carry important information about the presence of synthesis artifacts.

-\item \textbf{Data augmentations}: Data augmentation techniques are crucial for improving the robustness of models, as they simulate real-world variations.
-Data augmentation can be seen as a set of transformations \( \mathcal{T} \) applied to the training data \( D \), where each transformation \( t \in \mathcal{T} \) maps an image \( I \in D\) to a new image \( t(I) \).
-By introducing these perturbations, the model is exposed to a wider range of potential inputs, improving its generalization capabilities.
+\item \textbf{Data augmentations}: These are crucial for improving model robustness, as they simulate real-world variations.
+Data augmentations can be seen as a set of transformations \( \mathcal{T} \) applied to the training images, where each transformation \( t \in \mathcal{T} \) maps an image $x \sim \mathcal{P}_{\text{train}}(x)$ to a new image \( t(x) \).
+By introducing perturbations similar to those encountered online, the model is exposed to a wider range of potential inputs, improving its generalization capabilities. \end{enumerate}